-Childcare and after-school care should be accessible to all children, also financially.
-Waiting lists should be limited and childcare should be affordable for all parents.
-That is why the Central Government intends to support childcare organisations financially if they comply with the conditions laid down in the legislation and (local) regulations.
+Daycare and out-of-school care must be accessible to children, also financially.
+Waiting lists should be minimized and childcare should be affordable to all parents.
+Childcare organizations receive financial support when they meet the requirements as stipulated in the laws and (local) regulations.

 Currently, a temporary childcare subsidy scheme is in place aimed at improving the quality of childcare and reducing the costs for parents.
 The Childcare Law for the Caribbean Netherlands provides for the structural financing of childcare.
 The objective is to ensure that there is proper and affordable daycare or out-of-school care for children aged between 0 and 12 in 2022.

 Childcare organizations in Bonaire, St. Eustatius and Saba which hold an operating license under the Childcare Island Ordinance can qualify for a cost-price reducing subsidy.
 The organizations can use this subsidy to reduce the parental contribution for parents and to take measures to improve the quality of childcare.

 Childcare organizations can submit a subsidy application to Implementation and Policy (in Dutch: Uitvoering van Beleid (UVB)).
 They are supported in this process by the front office which has been established at the Public Entity for this purpose

 The BES(t) 4 kids program wishes to ensure that parents can bring their children to childcare without having to worry about the finances.
 The amount of parental contribution has been determined for childcare organizations which receive subsidy: they may charge a parental contribution between a certain minimum and maximum amount.
 Parents with a low income, can apply for a supplementary childcare place subsidy at the Public Entity.